muzkkir/CTFFriday/README.md

-# Writeup for NSCTFAPRW4 by Muzkkir
+# Writeup for CTFFriday 2020 April Week 4 by Muzkkir

 In this article, I’m going to explain solutions of NSCTF April Week 4, 2020 CTF challenge named "Marvel Vs. DC Movies" Organized by Net-Square Solutions Pvt.
 Ltd. and created by Aman Barot.
+Both Marvel and DC are preparing to enter new eras in their respective universes, and even though they have been competing against each other for years.
+However, This for CTF does not require any knowledge about movies.

 This CTF had four different challenges in which major 3 domain was covered; Web, Network, and Cryptography challenge.
-So, We have to start from Website exploitation to access the system and decrypt the flag file.
+We have to start from Website exploitation to access the system and decrypt the flag file.

 <kbd>![alt text](test/1.png)</kbd>